BrightcoveLearning/play-2019-techathon/docs/intro.md

 ### Generator and Setup

 First, we'll need to use the [plugin generator][plugin-generator] to bootstrap a plugin.
-Let's create a directory for the plugin files: `src/plugin`.
+Let's create a directory for the plugin files: `/plugin`.
 Make sure you enter this directory then follow the project instructions to run the generator.
 The generator will ask you a number of questions as it sets up the project.
 Here is a sample of how you can answer:

 ```
 ?
 Enter a package scope, if any, for npm (optional): <hit enter>
 ?
-Enter the name of this plugin: tech-a-thon-proj-plugin-<your-team-name>
+Enter the name of this plugin: techathon-proj-plugin-<your-team-name>
 ?
 Enter a description for your plugin: <A provided solution for the 2019 Play Tech-a-Thon project player plugin>
 ?
 Enter the author of this plugin: <your name>
 ?
 Choose a license for your plugin <MIT>